Sazzad-Anwar/e-commerce/documentation.md

 ---

 > A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Get Campaign

+This route will allow an authenticated vendor to get campaign details.
+This protected API needs `JWT` `accessToken` in header to do authorized task

+---

+> Route: {{URL}}/vendor/campaign

+---

+> Method: GET

+---

+> A successful response will have campaign data along with `status`, `code` & `isSuccess` data as shown in example response.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response